ravenmcknight/ravenmcknight/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a senior at [Macalester College](https://www.macalester.edu/) studying statistics with minors in geography and creative writing.
-Right now, I'm excited about spatial data in public transit and public health, as well as creating reproducible research and [R](https://www.r-project.org/) resources!
-This year, I participated in the [National Gallery of Art's](https://www.nga.gov/) first annual Innovation Lab on the only undergraduate team.
-We explored gender diversity in the Gallery's collection and [presented](https://www.youtube.com/watch?v=ewm4cL3vn6k&) to Gallery curators and staff!
+I'm a recent graduate of [Macalester College](https://www.macalester.edu/) where I studied statistics with minors in geography and creative writing.
+Right now, I work at [Metro Transit](https://www.metrotransit.org/home) as a Research and Analytics data science intern.
+At this position, I got interested in transit demand modeling and completed a statistics honors thesis on fitting hierarchical spatial Bayesian models to Twin Cities bus ridership.
+I'm interested in continuing work like this and in topics like spatial statistics, geographic data science, and reproducible research.

-Right now, I'm working at [Metro Transit](https://www.metrotransit.org/home) as a Research and Analytics data science intern.
-This position inspired my senior thesis fitting hierarchical spatial Bayesian models to Twin Cities bus ridership.
-I love using these types of models to answer "real world" questions while I learn about spatial statistics methodology!
-When I'm <i>not &nbsp;</i>thinking about statistics, I love rock climbing, poetry, and working on my design and visualization skills.
+Outside of work, I love applying data science skills to new projects, like the [National Gallery of Art's](https://www.nga.gov/) first [datathon](https://www.nga.gov/audio-video/audio/datathon.html).
+My team explored gender diversity in the Gallery's collection and presented to Gallery curators and staff!
+When I'm not thinking about statistics, I love to read and write, knit, and rock climb.